choderalab/yank/docs/yamlpages/solvents.rst

 * ``NoCutoff``: **Default**.
 Specifies a non-periodic system with no cutoff.
   This is the de facto choice for vacuum and implicit solvent.
-* ``CutoffNonPeriodic``: Specify a non-periodic system which uses a cutoff scheme to reduce the computational overhead of computing long range interactions.
-  This scheme is helpful for vacuum and implicit solvent systems with large number of molecules where computing the pairwise interaction at long range between all atoms is inefficient.
-* ``CutoffPeriodic``: Specifies a periodic system with a cutoff scheme and Reaction Field electrostatics for long range interactions.
-  There is some cutoff based error associated with using this option and is not currently recommended.
 * ``Ewald``: Specifies a periodic system with a cutoff scheme and Ewald decomposed electrostatics.
 This is typically not used over PME
 * ``PME``: Specifies a periodic system with a cutoff scheme and Particle Mesh Ewald (PME) decomposed electrostatics.
   Currently support by YANK, however, there is a small error introduced by YANK due to the inability efficiently treat long range alchemical PME electrostatics during simulation.